tweedge/springcore-0day-en/README.md

 The exploit itself is available at [exploit.py](https://github.com/tweedge/springcore-0day-en/blob/main/exploit.py), and has been formatted using [Black](https://github.com/psf/black) for slightly improved clarity.

-Looking for the original copy of any/all of this?
+Looking for the original copy of this documentation?
 Use vx-underground's archive here: https://share.vx-underground.org/SpringCore0day.7z

+Want a technical breakdown of the exploit that is *way* less messy than the author's original documents?
+I recommend diving deeper with [LunaSec's exploit scenario](https://www.lunasec.io/docs/blog/spring-rce-vulnerabilities/#exploit-scenario-overview) which is comprehensive and comprehensible.

 ## Do It Yourself!